 Make it valuable.

 Effective upsells highlight the benefits of the additional product, rather than showcasing the features.
 Whereas a feature is merely a tangible component of your product or service, a benefit paints a picture of a better life.

 Connect your upsell to a very specific feature of the original product and extrapolate how it will enhance the overall benefit of the product.
-If your company sells electric lawnmowers, an intuitive upsell would be an extra battery pack with five additional hours of power allowing you to mow your entire lawn without running out of juice.
+If your company sells electric lawnmowers, an intuitive upsell would be a longer extension cord allowing you to mow your entire lawn without running out of range.

 Make it a no-brainer.

 As a rule of thumb, your upsell should not cost any more than 25% more than the original product, and a cross-sell product should be approximately 60% cheaper than the original.